7390/Final-Project/README.md

 3.run read.Json.py to get each track's audio analysis, and we save all data into Data_Json folder.

 Use Mysql to combine all these data into one csv file which we saved as Full_data.csv

+Data

+The datasets are obtained from Billboard API, Spotify API and web scraper; the first is a dataset in which the host took the weekly Top 100 Billboard charts and scraped song lyrics websites.
+The second is year-end Billboard charts range from 1964 to 2017 and song lyrics scraped from three websites.

+Methods

+A. Preprocess the data
+   1.
+   2